AI Safety or Security? What We Lose in Translation

 To call something a matter of security is to securitize it.
 And to securitize an issue is to take it from the realm of normal politics, where citizens can debate, influence, and hold leaders accountable, to the realm of exceptional, emergency politics, where democratic processes are sidelined in favor of whatever the state deems necessary to defend its national interest.

-To see this shift in action, walk with me down Senate Hearings lane, where the evolving language between American senators and OpenAI CEO Sam Altman lays it bare.
+To see this dynamic in action, walk with me down senate hearings lane, where the evolving language between American senators and OpenAI CEO Sam Altman lays it bare.

 Sam Altman has appeared twice before congress: once in May 2023 and again in May 2025.